miofuku/glitter/README.md

 ## Overview

 This project is a prototype for a decentralized social network built on personal blockchains with zero-knowledge proof capabilities.
-It aims to provide a privacy-preserving platform for social interactions, similar to LinkedIn, but without exposing unnecessary personal data.
+It aims to provide a privacy-preserving platform for social interactions, offering users full control over their data while enabling verifiable social connections.

-Key features:
+## Key features:

 * Personal blockchain for each user
 * Peer-to-peer network simulation